Starting With Your Rig

-The many factors include: dish size, material/flavor/clean-ability, durability, and budget.
-Are you going to be dropping a lot of monstrous globs and snakes in, medium sized dabs, or “grain sized” smaller dabs?
-If so, the quartz banger holds bigger dabs than a dish style and is by far the most common dab nail material used.
+The quartz banger holds bigger dabs than a dish style and is by far the most common dab nail material used.
 A dish style nail benefits from being able to change out the top dish to quartz or SiC. while keeping the durable Titanium on bottom.
-If you prefer smaller dabs this may work better than a full quartz bucket since it can be less surface to clean later.
-Read on for more info. on material types.
+If you prefer smaller dabs a dish may work better than a full quartz bucket since it can be less surface to clean later.
+Read on for information about common material types for your nail.